OAI/learn.openapis.org/specification/tags.md

 5. **Consider your audience** - use audience-specific tags when serving multiple user types

 Enhanced tags in OpenAPI 3.2 provide powerful tools for creating well-organized, navigable API documentation that scales with your API's complexity.

+The [next page](http-methods) shows how to define standard HTTP methods.